Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 Make activities fun for them.
 Invite their friends over for a craft work or some DIY work.
 Throw “tell me why questions” and ask them to find answers from the books you have on the table.

-Peak their imagination with thought provoking questions like.
+Peek their imagination with though provoking questions like.
 What does one learn from ants?
 Why are bees called busy bees?
 Etc…

-It’s my son responsibility to set up the event and host it.
+I make my son teen responsible to set up the event and host it.
 Right from invitations to engagement activities and refreshments.
 I do help along.

 Find their talent and nurture their interest

 Find out the talent that your teen has.
-And explore what is being offered in your neighbourhood and enrol your teen so that it can nurture this talent.
+And explore what is being offered in your neighbourhood and enrol your teen so that they can nurture this talent.

-Introduce them and show them the openings that are available and see if your teen is interested to pick up anything and pursue.
+Introduce them and show them the offerings that are available and see if your teen is interested to pick up anything and pursue.

 You can also help them participate in extracurricular activities in school.